Blog>Expert Advice>12 Home hacks to cut your bills in 2025

 LED light bulb replacements

 Replacing the bulbs in your house with LEDs can cost around £280.
-In a year, it can save you around £139.
+In a year, it could save you around £139.

 Switch off electrical appliances

-Getting into the habit of switching off electrical appliances, such as your TV and laptop rather than leaving them on standby costs absolutely nothing, but it can save you around £48 a year.
+Getting into the habit of switching off electrical appliances, such as your TV and laptop, rather than leaving them on standby costs absolutely.
+However, it can save you around £48 a year.

 On the topic of electrical appliances, if you're looking to upgrade, make sure you keep an eye out for energy-efficient appliances.